trento-project/web/CONTRIBUTING.md

 4. Keep PRs as small as possible.
 When the PR gets too big, consider splitting it in multiple parts.
 An PR should ideally be between 100 and 500 additions.
 5. Check that the tests are passing.
+6. Check that your code is not generating new warnings.
+7. Check that any dependent changes have been merged and published in downstream modules
-6. Commit history should be short and group changes that otherwise wouldn't make sense on their own.
+8. Commit history should be short and group changes that otherwise wouldn't make sense on their own.
-7. Always write a clear log message for your commits.
+9. Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:

     ```